 Music plays an important role in Laotian life.
 The khene is the instrument most associated with Laotian music.
 It is made from a special kind of bamboo.
 Sets of bamboo and reed pipes of various lengths are strapped together and then blown into by the player.
 Singing accompanies the khene, when used to play the traditional folk music, known as Lam.
 It is popular in both Laos and Thailand.
 Dance is also prevalent, known especially for the beauty and meaning of the graceful hand gestures, choreographed throughout their traditional dance.

-The second staple ingredient in Laotian cuisine is padaek; a strong, fermented fish sauce, unique to Laos and northern Thailand.
-It is simply what makes a Laotian dish, Laotian.
+The second staple ingredient in Lao cuisine is padaek; a strong, fermented fish sauce, unique to Laos and northern Thailand and Cambodia.
+It is simply what makes a Lao dish, Lao.
 It often has little chunks of the fermented fish in the sauce, which has been fermenting anywhere from one to five years.
 It is a strong and pungent sauce, yet strangely, not at all fishy.
 Something miraculous happens in the fermentation process when it is made properly.
 The use of padaek in the cuisine is what is known as the fifth taste, or umami.
 It is common to see jars of padaek fermenting away in villages across the country.

 The third component of Laotian cuisine is known as the balance of flavors.
 Usually the ingredients are ground together using a heavy mortar and pestle.
 The flavors are: spicy, salty, sweet, sour and umami.
 A delight for the palate!